Established in 2011, Collège Français Bilingue de Londres provides French-English bilingual education to 700 students aged 3 to 15 years old.

 The evolution of AEFE status does not impact the education successfully delivered by the School: CFBL continues to be accredited by the French Ministry of Education (“homologue”).

 As a member of the AEFE network of accredited schools, CFBL continues to benefit from a number of AEFE services, notably in terms of training and educational know-how.
 It continues to be inspected by the French Ministry of Education and by Ofsted.
+Ofsted qualified CFBL outstanding in every field: outstanding in overall effectiveness, outstanding in effectiveness of leadership and management, outstanding in quality of teaching, learning and assessment, outstanding in personal development, behaviour and welfare, outstanding in outcomes for pupils.

 - What is the significance of “homologation”?